nswdpc/silverstripe-csp/README.md

 + Collect CSP Violation reports internally via a controller or via a specific URL
 + Add page specific CSP records, which work with or without the base policy

+## Versioning
-> This is the Silverstripe 4.x version of the module
+This is the Silverstripe 4.x version of the module, with releases tagged as v0.2 and up

+The Silverstripe 3.x version with releases tagged as v0.1 - any future versions will remain at 0.1.x

 ## Instructions